kanwaltariq0327-del/Advanced-JavaScript/README.md

 - Here await fetch ( ... ) means to wait for **fetch()** to complete, then put its result inside *response*.
 - The need for **async and await** is for one of the most common uses in **fetching data from an API**.
-- we generally use await inside an async function.
+- We generally use await inside an async function.